southeo/C3G_Search_Project/README.md

 # C3G_Search_Project
+Requires python 3.7.3 to run

-Compares user input to online EBI database and returns the location of the queried files on Beluga.
+This program compares user input to online EBI database and returns the location of the queried files on Beluga.
 The program can be run with the following command:
 ` python FinderScript.py -q [query table].txt -r [ref table].txt `

 ` python FinderScript.py --query_table [query table].txt --ref_table [ref table].txt `